ShpakovNikita/time-candle/README.md

 ```
 This command will show you the main commands for this app from command line.
 Also note that you may configure app by settings file, passing needed path's for you.

+For information about how to use library in your own application check the commands module of controller package

 Made by Paul Fon Boudervill.